SMX-LTD/ccm-clj/README.md

 Notes:

+- Ips from 127.0.0.1 to 127.0.0.n will be used this may require loopback aliasing see Installation.
 - Ports from cql-port to cql-port+3 will be assigned to cql, thrift, jmx and storage respectively.
 - If you abort without cleanup, you may leave CassandraDaemon's running which you can stop from the repl  `(ccm/stop!)` or in the shell `ccm stop`.